 The parents and their 3 daughters, aged 13, 22, and 27, have been in Pakistan since shortly after the fall of the Afghan government.
 The father was a law professor at Kabul University and taught international institutions and human rights.
 He also worked for the Afghan government in various legal advisory roles and was in the Afghan cabinet as Minister of Disaster Management.
 The oldest daughter was pursuing a Masters of Law degree when the government fell.
 The 22-year-old was pursuing a psychology degree.
 This family was immediately targeted by the Taliban and their house was ransacked after the government fell.
 They escaped to Pakistan shortly after the fall of Kabul.
 They have very limited resources and currently live in difficult conditions as Pakistan does not provide rations or assistance.
 They cannot work or go to school in Pakistan, are liable to deportation for having crossed the border without a visa, and have no path to permanent residency or citizenship.

 We completed the family’s sponsorship applications and were successful in having them expedited under the “Operation Afghan Safety” stream established by IRCC.
 The applications were submitted to IRCC on September 16th, 2022.
-The sponsors’ application to sponsor has been approved, and the refugee determination now needs to be made by the Canadian Embassy visa office in Islamabad.
+The sponsors’ application to sponsor has been approved, the family has been found eligible to come to Canada and we are waiting for security clearances and travel arrangements.

 Afghanistan/India – Single man